LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit3-web/module8/materials/exercises/codecademy-js/README.md

 Feel free to go back to the previous lesson if you need more guidance on the Arrays section.

-After Arrays and Objects, do the next lesson, <a href="https://www.codecademy.com/courses/javascript-beginner-en-3bmfN/0/1?curriculum_id=506324b3a7dffd00020bf661" target="_blank">Contact List</a>.
+After Arrays and Objects, do the next lesson, <a href="https://www.codecademy.com/courses/javascript-beginner-en-3bmfN/0/1?curriculum_id=506324b3a7dffd00020bf661" target="_blank">Contact List</a> as well.

 Between the two lessons, there are a total of 25 (short) exercises.
 This should take you 2 - 3 hours overall.
 If you have spent more than that, feel free to take a break from this and move on to the rest of the Class 1 Prep Work.